-Contact the Phoenix DUI lawyers at Stewart Law Group as soon as possible when faced with a DUI, so we can begin preparing your defense strategy immediately.
+Contact expert DUI Attorneys in Phoenix at Stewart Law Group as soon as possible when faced with a charge of Driving Under the Influence, so we can begin preparing your defense strategy immediately.
 Our DUI defense lawyer, Scott Stewart will appear at both the criminal court hearing and the Arizona Motor Vehicle Division hearing to defend your rights.
-The penalties associated with driving under the influence (DUI) in Arizona are tough, which is why legal representation is important.
+The penalties associated with driving under the influence in Arizona are tough, which is why legal representation is important.

-We have fought all types of DUI charges, from first-time offenses to extreme DUIs to aggravated DUIs.
+We have fought all types of charges related to driving impairment, from first-time offenses to extreme to aggravated DUIs.
 Because Scott David Stewart is trained and practiced as a prosecutor for many years, our firm has a distinct advantage in defending your case.
 By understanding how the other side thinks, our legal team is able to use that insight to minimize or even eliminate the charges against you.

-When charged with a DUI in Arizona, you face penalties from both the criminal court and the Arizona Motor Vehicle Division.
-The consequences of driving under the influence in Arizona are some of the harshest in the country, which is why it is important for you to have a skilled Phoenix DUI attorney on your side.
+When charged with a DUI in Arizona – including the areas around Phoenix such as Chandler, Scottsdale, or Peoria, you face penalties from both the criminal court and the Arizona Motor Vehicle Division.
+The consequences of driving under the influence in Arizona are some of the harshest in the country, which is why it is important for you to have a skilled Phoenix-based attorney on your side.
 They can help both minimize the penalties and clear your name.
 Scott David Stewart and his team of skilled criminal defense attorneys will work to defend your case, ensuring you receive the lowest penalties possible.
-Contact us today to set up a FREE case evaluation to discuss your legal options and learn how our Phoenix DUI Attorney Scott Stewart can help protect your rights and defend your future.
+Contact us today to set up a FREE case evaluation to discuss your legal options and learn how Scott Stewart can help protect your rights and defend your future.

 Arizona law dictates that once an officer has placed you under arrest for a DUI, you are required to take a blood, breath, or urine test.
 This means if an officer demonstrates reasonable grounds, or has cause to believe you have been driving under the influence, you have given implied consent to a blood alcohol content test.
 If you refuse the test, your license will be surrendered to the officer and suspended for at least twelve months.
-In addition, refusing to take a BAC test will not prevent DUI related charges.
+In addition, refusing to take a BAC test will not prevent you from being charged.
 In these situations, the prosecution frequently cites refusals as evidence of intoxication.

 Blood alcohol content is the method for determining whether you are considered under the influence.
 This can be confusing because often the legal limit is surpassed without the individual “feeling drunk.”
 There are a variety of DUI classifications based on BAC, including previous convictions, and whether an accident occurred related to the offense.
 Each classification comes with its own set of penalties and requires a unique strategy for defense.